[Innovation Webinar] A recap where we share a bit of the magic to helping clients learn, grow, and thrive in their innovation practice.

 In addition to financial and project metrics, you might also want to think about how to measure aspects such as your organization’s ability to innovate, as well as your own innovation skills.

 Measure your innovation skills: Identify the strengths you bring to innovation work, and find out where you might need to augment capabilities.
-The Moment’s Innovation Design capability map helps you map the skills you currently have, and find the skills you need.
+The Moment’s Innovation Designer capability map helps you map the skills you currently have, and find the skills you need.
 Teams at organizations including Loblaw use the tool to map their skills across the entire team.

 How do I get buy-in for my innovation projects?